How to Handle Itchy Skin During Pregnancy?

 There are several reasons why you may feel itchy when pregnant.
 These may include:

-• Skin Stretches: First pregnancies, as well as numerous pregnancies, cause skin to expand much more than usual
+• Skin Stretches: First pregnancies and multiple pregnancies cause the skin to expand much more than usual.

 • Dryness: Hormonal changes during pregnancy might result in itchy, flaky, dry skin

-• Perfumes Or Textiles: Various materials and substances have the potential to irritate you
+• Perfumes Or Textiles: Various materials, textures & fragranced products have the potential to irritate your skin

 • Cholestasis: This is a liver condition that may lead to a buildup of bile acids in the blood, causing itching